Saudization: Description

-Nitaqat system is a program of Saudization, increasing the employment of Saudi nationals in the private sector.
+Nitaqat system is a Saudization program aiming to increase the employment of Saudi nationals in the private sector.
 The program classifies the country's private firms into six categories: Platinum, High Green, Mid Green, Low Green, Yellow, and Red.
-Platinum is the highest percentage category followed by High Green and so on, the Yellow and Red categories being the lowest.
+Platinum is the highest percentage category, followed by High Green and so on; with the Yellow and Red categories being the lowest.
 The classification of other companies is based on the Saudization percentage (% of Saudi employees) and the total number of employees.

 Nitaqat requires employers in the private sector with over 9 employees to hire a certain percentage of Saudi nationals, depending on the company’s industry and the number of employees in the company.
 Companies with less than 10 employees are exempt from the program, but still need to employ at least one Saudi citizen.
 Rapid visa services are available only to businesses that are in the platinum category of the Nitaqat system to improve employment for Saudis.

 The initiative was announced in June 2011, when the Ministry of Labor passed Ministerial Resolution no. (4040).
 The implementation deadline for the program was in 2013.
 Nearly 90,000 Indians left Saudi by the end of October 2013.
 About 466,689 Indian workers have renewed their iqamas (resident permit) over the last five months of the grace period, 359,997 workers have transferred their sponsorship and 355,035 workers changed their job titles to legalize their status (e.g.: profession change, sponsorship change, etc.) reports the Financial Express.
 More than 200,000 private firms were closed down in 2014 for failing to meet the conditions set within the Nitaqat nationalization program aimed at reducing unemployment among Saudis.

 The companies receive incentives or penalties depending on the category they belong to: and a full list of percentage breakdown by industry and company size is available.

 Saudi Arabia completed the regularization of nearly four million foreign workers in the second quarter of 2013 as part of its `Nitaqat` program, with 1.18 million ex-pats choosing to change their profession.